 Matters for a solicitor or licensed conveyancer

-The property has been extended in recent years to form the rear family room and all required Local Authority permissions are assumed to be available.
+The property has been altered in the past with the addition of a rear extension and in more recent years the layout in this area has been further changed.
+All required Local Authority permissions are assumed to be available.